INTRODUCTION

 1. Your Group Email

-- Data of your Be-Maps group devices will be exchanged via this email
+- Data transferred in your Be-Maps Group will be exchanged via this email

-- Most of email accounts with SMTP and IMAP (SSL/TLS) shuold work
+- Most of email providers with SMTP and IMAP (SSL/TLS) shuold work

 - Please check our website for tested list of email providers